dzivkovi/gcp-challenge-labs/docs/create-and-manage-cloud-resources.md

 Here I've:

 - Added two network tags, called `allow-health-check` and `web`.
 Strictly, the lab doesn't require these.
 But I find it good practice, and allows us to wire up two separate granular firewall rules, if we want to.
 - Defined a metadata item called `startup-script`, pointing to our local `startup.sh` file.
+Thus, each new instance we create from this template will us the startup.sh we created earlier.

-Now create target pool, as explicitly requested by the lab:
+Now create a **target pool**, as explicitly requested by the lab:

 ```bash
 gcloud compute target-pools create nginx-pool --region=$region
 ```

+It's worth noting that a _target pool_ is a legacy approach, and we wouldn't normally use a _target pool_ with an HTTP(S) load balancer.
+But this lab requires it.
+Also note that when we use a _target pool_, we'll also have to use a _legacy HTTP healthy check_.

-Now, as required, we create a managed instance group from our template, with two instances:
+Now, as required, we create a **managed instance group** from our template, with two instances:

 ```bash
 gcloud compute instance-groups managed create nginx-group \